nbedos/termtosvg/man/termtosvg.md

 one of the default templates (gjm8, dracula, solarized_dark, solarized_light,
  progress_bar, window_frame, window_frame_js) or a path to a valid template.

+##### -s, --still-frames
+Output still frames in SVG format instead of an animated SVG.
+If this option is specified, output_path refers to the destination directory for the frames.

 ## SVG TEMPLATES